 Yes.
 Aside from the EEO-1 report, there are other workforce data reports that may apply to employers, depending on the organization’s type and size.
 Employers should note that they’re legally required to provide this data; it is not voluntary.
 Here’s a rundown of other EEO data reports outside of the EEO-1:

 - EEO-5: Required from all public elementary and secondary school systems and districts with 100 or more employees, this biennial report (conducted in even-numbered calendar years) is known as The Elementary-Secondary Staff Information Report.
 Qualifying employers must submit demographic workforce data, including race/ethnicity, sex and activity assignment classification.
 The 2022 collection period is closed.
-Updates regarding the 2024 EEO-5 data collection, including the opening date, will be posted to the EEOC’s website as they become available.
+Updates regarding the 2024 EEO-5 data collection, including the opening date, will be posted to the EEOC’s EEO-5 web page as they become available.